 Directors are also eligible to participate in our stock option plan, details of which are provided elsewhere in this circular under the sub-heading "Securities Authorized for Issuance Under Equity Compensation Plans - Stock Option Plan".

-The directors agreed to defer payment of and accrue their fees for the year (some of which were subsequently paid during the year) in order to assist in reducing the company's short-term cash requirements.
-Details of the fees earned and options granted to our directors during the 2015 financial year are provided in the Director Compensation Table above.
+Details of the fees earned and options granted to our directors during the 2016 financial year are provided in the Director Compensation Table above.

 Outstanding share-based awards and option-based awards